microsoft/hands-on-lab-functions/docs/workshop.md

 # Lab 2 : Retrieve transcriptions (1 hour)

-On this second lab, you will focus on getting back the transcriptions of audio files and displaying them on the demo Web App.
+In this second lab, you will focus on getting back the transcriptions of audio files and displaying them on the demo Web App.
 The front end of the web app is a Single-Page application with static files hosted in an Azure **Static Web App**.
 The front end will interact with other backend Http Endpoints services and the CosmosDb instance mainly via built-in Azure Function as a **Managed serverless** backend for the Web App.

 Previously processed transcriptions will be retrieved using HTTP GET requests whereas new transcriptions will be retrieved in real-time using websockets.